cutsocial/website/_posts/2018-09-30-how-fasting-during-ramadan-affects-cognition-and-risk.md

 ---
-title: How fasting during Ramadan affects cognition and risk
+title: "Case Study: How Fasting During Ramadan Affects Cognition and Risk"
-layout: Ramadan study
-date: 2018-09-30 18:51:53 +0000
+date: 2018-09-30 09:09:13 +0000
+summary: "In 2018 Ramadan was in summer, starting mid June and ending mid July (Islamic calendar is lunar).
+Here is how we conducted an online experiment about scarcity using Cut."
+author: salar
+layout: post
+project: true
+tags:
+  - Case Study
+  - Ramadan
+  - Scarcity
+  - Cut
+  - Project
 ---
 In 2018 Ramadan was in summer, starting mid June and ending mid July (Islamic calendar is lunar).
 I was in the middle of moving back to Brooklyn from Princeton, and everything that could get complicated was getting complicated.
 We got the IRB approval and launched the study on the freshly developed version of Cut (we call it version 7 - I think its somewhere around there).